About

 What you will probably notice is I am extremely practical and like things kept simple.
-However, that does not mean I have to give up on design.
-Somehow, I try to keep the two in balance.
+However, that doesn’t mean I have to give up on design.
+From a feng shui perspective, good feng shui is economical, functional, aesthetically pleasing, and has good energy!

 Hello Jenny,